Labs & Research Groups

 Prof. Karl Krushelnick

 CUOS researchers develop optical instrumentation and techniques to generate, manipulate, and detect ultrashort and ultrahigh-peak-power light pulses.
-They use these ultrashort pulses to study ultrafast physical phenomena in atomic, nuclear, plasma, and materials physics, in solid-state electronics, in high-energy-density physics, and in biomedicine.
-When amplified to even modest energies, such short pulses can achieve the highest peak powers: the HERCULES laser at CUOS holds the world record for on-target laser-focused intensity.
-The center has recently finished constructing ZEUS, the most powerful laser in the U.S.
+They use these ultrashort pulses to study ultrafast physical phenomena in atomic, nuclear, plasma, and materials physics, solid-state electronics, high-energy-density physics, and biomedicine.
+The center houses ZEUS, the NSF-supported, highest-power laser system in the U.S., which facilitates exploration of fundamental yet unresolved questions in non-linear quantum electrodynamics within relativistic plasmas, such as quantum radiation reaction and electron-positron pair production mechanisms.

 High Field Science Group